by Wade E Taylor

-This prophetic “voice” should have come from within the church, but the church of that day was not seeking a “present word,” nor were they cultivating the voice of the Lord.
-Rather, they were concerned with the well being and activities of the religious system of that day.
+This prophetic “voice” should have come from within the Church, but they were not seeking a “present word,” nor were they cultivating the voice of the Lord.
+Rather, they were concerned with the activities and well being of the religious system.
 Whenever they were challenged, they referred back to Moses, rather than to the present purpose and working of the Lord in their midst.

-Therefore, the Lord separated to Himself, John, the son of a priest.
-He was called apart into a separated place where he could personally meet the Lord, and come to know His voice.
+Therefore, the Lord separated to Himself John, the son of a priest.
+He was called apart into a place (wilderness) where he could personally meet the Lord and come to know His voice.